-The Commonwealth is launching a new $5 million grant program to assist cities and towns create safer walking and biking routes with more room for physical distancing as “stay at home” orders ease this spring and summer.
+The Commonwealth is launching a new $5 million grant program to create safer walking and biking routes with more room for physical distancing as “stay at home” orders ease this spring and summer.

 The new program was announced on Thursday afternoon during a press conference with Governor Baker and Lt.
 Governor Karyn Polito at the Greater Boston Food Bank.

 “This was coordinated through the efforts of the team at MassDOT: it’s a total of $5 million and it will be available directly to municipalities,” explained Polito.
 “This is a new grant program which will provide grants as small as $5,000 and as big as $300,000 for municipalities to quickly launch or expand improvements to sidewalks, curbs, streets, on-street parking spaces and off-street parking lots, in support of public health, safe mobility, and renewed commerce in their communities.”

 Polito said that some grants will help towns “calm roadways, modify sidewalks or streets, and repurpose on- or off-street parking where needed to help support retail and dining.
 Other projects will create safe connections to essential destinations and workplaces, including new and expanded facilities for bus transportation, or putting in flexposts and creating a bike lane.”